exercism/problem-specifications/exercises/protein-translation/description.md

 | ----------------- | --------------------------------- | --------------------------------------- |
 | "AUGUUUUCUUAAAUG" | "AUG", "UUU", "UCU", "UAA", "AUG" | "Methionine", "Phenylalanine", "Serine" |

-(Note that the latter AUG is not translated into another methionine.)
+In other words, the latter AUG is not translated into another methionine here because it’s preceded by a STOP codon.

+There are 64 codons which in turn correspond to 20 amino acids; however, not all codons will be used in this exercise.
 Below are the codons and resulting amino acids needed for the exercise.

 | Codon              | Amino Acid    |